 - Simplifying procedures can further help expand coverage, namely through making information more accessible, reducing the need for supporting documents, facilitating registration through collective registration agreements and accounting for labour market mobility.

 - Administrative procedures should be made as accessible, comprehensible, simple and efficient as possible.
 Outreach and registration campaigns can help to raise awareness and facilitate access to schemes, yet they need to be accompanied by a broader set of measures to remove administrative barriers for workers and employers in the informal economy.

-- ILO World Social Protection Report 2017-19: Universal social protection to achieve the Sustainable Development Goals
+- ILO World Social Protection Report 2020-22: Social protection at the crossroads

 - ISSA Guide on Administrative Solutions for Coverage Extension